ryan-lane/keystone-redis/README.md

     connection = redis-instance.example.com
     # This option can be suffixed with a port number, e.g. :6379.

+If you have read-only slaves that should handle any read operations, you can configure a custom read-only connection:

+    [redis]
+    read_connection = redis-slave.example.com

 To configure the redis database number (see the [SELECT](http://redis.io/commands/select) command), use the `database` option in the `redis` section.
 To configure the idle timeout, use the `idle_timeout`